Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Total Lung Capacity (TLC) – the volume of air that is inhaled and exhaled in addition to the volume remaining in the lungs after maximum expiration.

-Tracheostomy – a surgical opening in the neck and trachea that provides access for the insertion of an artificial airway.
+Tracheostomy – a surgical opening in the trachea that provides an alternative airway for breathing when the upper airway is blocked or impaired.

 Tracheostomy Tube – an artificial airway that is surgically placed directly into the trachea through an opening in the throat as a means to establish a connection for breathing or mechanical ventilatory support.